tocttou/FBTools/README.md

 # FBTools

+Prerequisite:
+You must have access to Facebook Zero via your carrier.
+Check if you can visit 0.facebook.com

 FBTools allows you to access Facebook via command-line.
 It provides some features that are not available via Facebook Graph API.